 A.

-In 1931, the editor of the Mexican literary Journal Contemporáneos, Berardo Ortiz de Montellano, summarised three years of work in the following lines:
+In 1931, Berardo Ortiz de Montellano, editor of the Mexican literary Journal Contemporáneos, summarized three years of work in the following lines:

 En este año tres la palabra que con más frecuencia se advierte en las páginas de Contemporáneos es M…. o, con X o con j, escrita, siempre, con pluma fuente de marca universal.

-In few words, Montellano expressed the main paradox that the group of young writers that published their work in the journal were dealing with.
-As many scholars have mentioned (Forster 1962: 15), one of the main roles of the journal was to open the gates of the Mexican literature toward Europe.
-By publishing translations of French surrealists poets such as André Breton and Guillaume Apollinaire the Contemporáneos had a major role in shaping the post-revolutionary Mexican literature and setting new standards.
-But the Contemporáneos had another role that is often being dismissed, beside modern poems by Berton or the young Mexican Xavier Villaurrutia one could find in the journal translations of indigenous literature.
-Fragments from the Chilam Balam, the sacred book of the Mayas that was recently translated for the first time into Spanish under the support of Montellano, were published for the first time in the very same Journal.
-Adapted versions of the Mexican Cantos by Montellano were published as well.
-Mexico and its literary tradition had never stopped interesting the journal editor however influenced he was by the European literature.
+In a few words, Montellano expresses the main paradox facing the group of young writers publishing their work in the journal.
+As many scholars have mentioned (Forster 1962: 15), one of the main roles of the journal was to open the gates of Mexican literature toward Europe.
+By publishing translations of French surrealist poets such as André Breton and Guillaume Apollinaire, the Contemporáneos played a major role in shaping post-revolutionary Mexican literature and setting new standards.
+But the Contemporáneos had another role that is often dismissed: in addition to modern poems by Breton or the young Mexican Xavier Villaurrutia, one could also find translations of indigenous literature.
+Fragments from the Chilam Balam, the sacred book of the Mayas that had recently been translated for the first time into Spanish with the support of Montellano, were published for the first time in the journal, as were adapted versions of the Mexican Cantos by Montellano.
+Mexico and its literary tradition had never stopped being of interest to the journal, however influenced it may have been by European literature.

-It seems like not all the contributors to the Contemporáneos shared the same views with Montellano.
-His obsession with the indigenous literature was criticised by critics and his colleagues as foreign to the zeitgeist of the journal.
-When the indigenous motives penetrated the poetry of Montellano itself and influenced his poem Sueños Jorge Cuetsa, accuesed him of abandoning the individual focus of the group (Montellano 1983: 109).
-But the individual experience was always the main motivation for Montellano’s poetry, and poems by T.S Eliot were not less important for him than the Chilam Balam.
-In his essays and poems, he urged to build a bridge between the modern, universal literature and the Mexican indigenous heritage.
-Both of them, Montellano claimed, can and should serve the modern Mexican poet in his work.
+It would appear that not all contributors to the Contemporáneos shared Montellano’s views.
+His obsession with indigenous literature was criticized by critics and colleagues alike as being alien to the zeitgeist of the journal.
+When indigenous motifs penetrated Montellano’s poetry and influenced his poem Sueños, Jorge Cuetsa accused him of abandoning the individual focus of the group (Montellano 1983: 109).
+But the individual’s experience had always been the main motivation for Montellano’s poetry, and poems by T.S Eliot were no less important to him than was the Chilam Balam.
+In his essays and poems, he urged the building of a bridge between modern, universal literature and Mexican indigenous heritage.
+Both, Montellano claimed, could and should serve the modern Mexican poet in his work.

 Montellano’s claim was definitely revolutionary.
-Although several Mexican writers did introduce some indigenous material into their work, most of them considered the Spanish tradition as the true literary tradition of the Mexico.
-An extreme example for such notion we can find in an essay that was published by Jorge Cuesta in 1934.
-In El clacisimo mexicano Cuesta differentiates between Classical work and popular work.
-The classic, according to Cuesta, is not limited in time and space, it speaks to any cultural spirit, whereas the popular literature lays on specific background and therefore would not be able to cross geographic and linguistic borders.
-Surprisingly, Cuesta reaches the conclusion that the Mexican literature is, and always has been, classical literature, e.g. one that has “lenguaje y significación universal”.
-Thus, he reaches his provocative conclusion: “En México no hay una poesía indígena”.
-Obviously, Cuesta is fully aware to the existence of pre-Columbian Mexican literature, but had it not written and adapted by the Spanish chroniclers, he claims, it never would have survived.
-Using renaissance tropes, the chroniclers turned the popular literature into a classic.
-These literature is valuable, therefore, not because of its Mexican origin but in spite of it.
+Although several Mexican writers did introduce some indigenous material into their work, most considered the Spanish tradition to be the true literary tradition of Mexico.
+An extreme example of such a notion is to be found in an essay published by Jorge Cuesta in 1934.
+In El clasicismo mexicano, Cuesta differentiates between Classical and popular work.
+The classical, according to Cuesta, is not limited in time and space: it speaks to any cultural spirit.
+Popular literature on the other hand, being rooted in a specific background, cannot cross geographic and linguistic borders.
+Surprisingly, Cuesta reaches the conclusion that Mexican literature is, and always has been, classical literature, e.g. one with a “lenguaje y significación universal”.
+He reaches the following provocative conclusion: “En México no hay una poesía indígena”.
+Cuesta is fully aware of the existence of pre-Columbian Mexican literature, but he claims that it never would have survived had it not been written and adapted by the Spanish chroniclers.
+Using renaissance tropes, the chroniclers turned the popular literature into classical literature.
+This literature is therefore valuable, not because of its Mexican origin, but despite it.